Chinese investors continue to pounce on the bargains available in Portugal’s property market.

 Since 2015, Lebanon is the top-ranking nation in the Middle East for those applying for Portuguese Residency.

-With international interest in the country’s property expanding, demand remains “solid”, according to the latest RICS/Ci property market survey.
+With international interest in Portugal real estate expanding, demand remains “solid”, according to the latest RICS/Ci property market survey.

 Going forward, agents continue to expect solid sales growth in the near term.

-Meanwhile, the gentle recovery in house prices continued into a fifteenth straight report (following a period of relentlessly falling house prices between 2010 and 2014).
+Meanwhile, the gentle recovery in property prices continued into a fifteenth straight report (following a period of relentlessly falling property prices between 2010 and 2014).

 The pace of price growth has moderated compared to the end of 2016, but values are still expected to climb around 2 per cent nationally over the next 12 months, with Lisbon and the Algarve projected to post above-average growth of 2.6 per cent and 2.2 per cent respectively.